furryfixer/jremed/README.md

 ## Notes:

 The menu entry (JRE Menu Editor) executes "gksudo jremed" to get elevated privileges.
 This requires the deprecated "gksudo" or an alias/replacement for it.
-The author has an appropriate gksudo replacement that leverages pkexec in both Wayland and X11, as seen here:
+The author has an appropriate gksudo replacement for both Wayland and X11, as seen here:

 https://github.com/furryfixer/gksudo2